MazamaScience/AQ-SPEC-documentation/Azure_Data_Processing_Setup.md

 cd ~/AQ-SPEC-sensor-data-ingest-v1
 ```

-Data proceessing scripts place data in directories arelative to an overall
+Data proceessing scripts place data in directories are relative to an overall
 `ARCHIVE_BASE_DIR`.
 All installation up to this point assumes this directory
 will be `/var/www/html/data/PurpleAir/` and this directory is configured in
 the `Makefile`.